2019 Saint Francis Red Flash football team

 The 2019 Saint Francis Red Flash football team represented Saint Francis University in the 2019 NCAA Division I FCS football season.
 They were led by tenth-year head coach Chris Villarrial and played their home games at DeGol Field as a member of the Northeast Conference.

-Previous season

-The Red Flash finished the 2018 season 4–7, 2–4 in NEC play to finish in a tie for fifth place.

 Preseason

 Preseason coaches' poll

 The NEC released their preseason coaches' poll on July 24, 2019.
 The Red Flash were picked to finish in sixth place.

 Preseason All-NEC team

 The Red Flash had four players at four positions selected to the preseason all-NEC team.